IV. Judicial Procedures

 There are several adjudication procedures used to resolve cases.
-The SJB co-chairs and the

-  administrative advisor(s) will meet to review cases submitted for adjudication.
-This group will

-  determine the appropriate adjudication procedure for resolving of the case.
-If the group is unable

-  to come to consensus on an adjudication procedure for a particular case, the vice president for

-  student affairs may make the final determination.
+The SJB co-chairs and the administrative advisor(s) will meet to review cases submitted for adjudication.
+This group will determine the appropriate adjudication procedure for resolving of the case.
+If the group is unable to come to consensus on an adjudication procedure for a particular case, the dean of students may make the final determination.

 1. JUDICIAL CONFERENCE

 Minor judicial matters and cases where mediation is feasible will be referred to the Residential Life professional staff who will contact the respondent(s) and attempt to resolve the case via a judicial conference.
 During the judicial conference, the respondent(s) and the Residential Life staff member will discuss the incident, alleged violations and possible sanctions.
 If an agreement regarding the student’s level of responsibility and sanctions (if appropriate) can be reached during the conference, the student will sign a summary/response form indicating their agreement with the proposed resolution and the case will be considered closed.
 If no agreement can be reached, the case will be referred to the Student Judicial Board for formal adjudication.